wangshaocong92/develop/doc/doc/cla.md

 For example, suppose $A = (8,6,8):(1,16,108)$ and $B = (8):(4)$.
 According to Definition 2.12, $A \circ B = (2,4):(4,16)$.
 However, if we run composition for $A$ and $B$ in CUTLASS, we will encounter an error because CUTLASS requires left divisibility for the second condition.

-More specifically, in the [CUTLASS composition layout algebra implementation](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md#computing-composition){target="_blank" rel="noopener"}, we have
+More specifically, in the [CUTLASS composition layout algebra implementation](https://github.com/NVIDIA/cutlass/blob/v3.5.1/media/docs/cute/02_layout_algebra.md#computing-composition), we have

 <figure id="code-1766573911346145" class="highlight c++ hljs">
 <div class="highlight-body">